AlibabaCloudDocs/ess/intl.en-US/User Guide/Realize Auto Scaling/Create a lifecycle hook.md

 |Name|The lifecycle hook name must be 2 to 40 characters in length.
 It must start with an English letter, number, or Chinese character.
 The name can contain periods \(.\), underscores \(\_\), and hyphens \(-\).
 After you have set the lifecycle name, you can no longer change it.|hz\_yk0626|
 |Applicable Scaling Activity Type|The type of scaling activities.|Scale-In|
 |Timeout|The lifecycle hook timeout period.
 During this period, the instances remain in the Wait status.
 The value must be an integer from 30 to 21,600 seconds.|600|
-|Policy|Available policies include **Continue** and **Abandon**. -    **Continue**: Allows other scaling activities when the current lifecycle action ends.
+|Policy|Available policies include **Continue** and **Abandon**. -    **Continue**: Continues the scaling activity when the current lifecycle action ends.
 -    **Abandon**: Releases the created ECS instances if the scaling activity type is scale-out.
-This policy does not take effect if the scaling activity type is scale-in.
+Removes the ECS instances if scaling activity type is scale-in.

  |Continue|
 |Notification Method|The available notification methods include **MNS Topic** and **MNS Queue**.
 After you select a notification method, you must select the specific MNS topic or queue.|MNS Topic|